thoughtbot/ios-on-rails/book/iOS/displaying_events.md

 When the user runs the app, we want to display events that are near the user's current location.
 So we want to call our GET events method on `-viewDidAppear:` of the `HUMMapViewController`.
 We'll encapsulate this request inside a method called `-reloadEventsOnMap`, which we will define in the next section.

-If we aren't logged in, we still want to call the `-createCurrentUserWithCompletionBlock:` method.
+If we aren't logged in, we want to call the `-createCurrentUserWithCompletionBlock:` method.
 Once that request goes through, we can call `-reloadEventsOnMap`.

 If we are logged in we can go ahead and just call `[self reloadEventsOnMap]`.